ARCHIVED-mean-stack/session-11/README.md

 ...
 ```

-Test by going to the root in the browser e.g. `http://localhost:9003/#!/`
+Test by going to the root in the browser e.g. `http://localhost:XXXX/#!/`

 ##Adding / Removing Recipes

-Add a recipe using Mongo and our recipes.json.
+Add a recipe using Mongo `db.recipes.insert()` and our recipes.json.

 https://docs.mongodb.com/v3.2/tutorial/insert-documents/